 It’s difficult to actually create something new.

-Our ability to describe what happens in the process is getting better, as more is known about innovation, creative processes, and the notion of design thinking.
+Our ability to describe what happens in the process is getting better, as more is known about innovation, creative processes, solving "wicked problems," and the notion of design thinking.
 It relates to a willingness to get lost in a problem, and possibly the use of abductive reasoning.
 However, the understanding where a new idea forms and sticks remains elusive and complex as the human brain itself.

 We think about and experience creative processes every day, and have developed a visual model for thinking about the process which helps us better understand the process and describe it to others.